- Optimizely Web Experimentation

 In statistical language, this would be described as the number of incorrect rejections of the null hypothesis (that null hypothesis is the claim that there was no change to visitor behavior due to a particular change to your website).

-False discovery rate control is a statistical procedure for correcting multiplicity caused by running multiple hypothesis tests simultaneously.
-Optimizely's Stats Engine incorporates a tiered version of the Benjamini-Hochberg procedure for false discovery rate control to correct statistical significance across multiple metrics and variations.
+False discovery rate control is a statistical procedure for simultaneously correcting multiplicity caused by running multiple hypothesis tests.
+Optimizely Experimentation's Stats Engine incorporates a tiered version of the Benjamini-Hochberg procedure for false discovery rate control to correct statistical significance across multiple metrics and variations.
 The procedure offers a way to increase the power to detect statistically significant differences between variations, all while maintaining a principled bound on the error.

-Citations for the specific false discovery rate control algorithms incorporated into Optimizely's Stats Engine are:
+Citations for the specific false discovery rate control algorithms incorporated into Optimizely Experimentation's Stats Engine are:

 Here is an example of how false discovery rate control delivers better results in an experiment using multiple variations and metrics.
 Imagine a hypothetical experiment with five variations and two distinct metrics:

 In this experiment, there are ten different opportunities for a conclusive result.
-Two winners are reported; however, one of them (the one labeled “false winner”) is actually inconclusive.
+The experiment reports two winners; however, one of them (the one labeled "false winner") is actually inconclusive.

 If we were to (incorrectly) use the false positive rate as our metric, we would think the likelihood of choosing the wrong winner is ten percent because only one of the ten possible results is incorrect.
-We would likely consider this to be an acceptable rate of risk.
+This is likely an acceptable rate of risk.

 Rank your metrics to minimize risk

-We updated false discovery rates in Optimizely to better match customers' diverse approaches to running experiments.
-We explained above how your chance of making an incorrect business decision increases as you add more metrics and variations (the “multiple comparisons problem”).
+We explained earlier in the article how your chance of making an incorrect business decision increases as you add more metrics and variations (the “multiple comparisons problem”).
 This is true, but it is not the whole story.

 Consider an experiment with seven events: